iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 1 reviews"/>
 </p>

+> Why would you even install this app ?
+Why would you want the government to track you ?
+You shouldn't allow government to have total control over everything you do.
+It's time for people to wake up and stop being lazy, scared, and crybabies.<br> :date: __2021-05-19 17:33:14__

 > It's never updated<br> :date: __2021-05-11 16:44:40__

 > Work in ER, around Covid patients constantly.
 Never alerted once.
 So there is clearly not enough user base for this app to be effective.<br> :date: __2021-05-08 18:35:53__